Sotty75/sdl-prototype/development_diary.md

 I have my falling sprite and a map with a few collision shapes in place.
 I can breakdown this work in three steps:

-- attache a collider to my player sprite [DONE]
+- attach a collider to my player sprite [DONE]
 - read these shapes while loading a tilemap and create possibly an array of colliders [DONE]
-- test the character is not allowed to move if there is a collition hit condition.
+- test the character is not allowed to move if there is a collision hit condition.

 ### Wrap-up
 I have completed the first two tasks, we will implement the collision detection tomorrow to test the logic.